 If the content of your ad has multiple distinct parts that are somehow related and it would be difficult or impossible to get all of the information into a single image or video ad, a carousel ad is probably a good option.

-To give you an idea of where carousel ads can be effective, here are some ways that brands have found success with carousel ads:
+To give you an idea of where carousel ads can be effective, here are some ways brands have found success with carousel ads:

 - Use the carousel to highlight specific details of a single product.